oopsrtos/emacs/README.md

 # emacs
-the configuration file for emacs
+the configuration file for emacs26.3